Hi, thanks for taking the time to learn more about Discover Autism Help and the people behind it.

 And even if you are happy with your child’s progress, this site is for you, too.
 Because no matter how little or how much our children are progressing, we can always do more to help them go further.

-If you’re the kind of parent who wants to do what he or she can to help your child reach her potential, I’m here to help.
+If you’re the kind of parent who wants to do what s/he can to help your child reach her potential, I’m here to help.
 I’m posting a lot of ideas that I think other parents could use who are helping their children.
 If you’re like me, you’re always ready to hear more ideas about new ways of doing things.

 There’s more hope out there today than ever before.
 It’s really quite amazing.
 But if we want help for our children, we need to be willing to do whatever it takes to bring them closer to their highest potential.